 - Avoid loaded or leading words or questions

 A small change in content can produce effective results.
-Words such as could, should, might are all used for almost the same purpose, but may produce a 20% difference in agreement to a question.
+Words such as could, should and might are all used for almost the same purpose, but may produce a 20% difference in agreement to a question.
 For example, “The management could.. should.. might.. have shut the factory”.

-Intense words such as – prohibit or action, which represent control or action also produce similar results.
-For example, “Do you believe that Donald Trump should prohibit insurance companies from raising rates?”.
+Intense words such as – prohibit or action, representing control or action, produce similar results.
+For example, “Do you believe Donald Trump should prohibit insurance companies from raising rates?”.

 Sometimes the content is just biased.
 For instance, “You wouldn’t want to go to Rudolpho’s Restaurant for the organization’s annual party, would you?”

 Questions should always reference the intended context, and questions placed out of order or without its requirement should be avoided.
 Generally, a funnel approach should be implemented – generic questions should be included in the initial section of the questionnaire as a warm-up and specific ones should follow.
 Toward the end, demographic or geographic questions should be included.

 Multiple-choice answers should be mutually unique to provide distinct choices.
 Overlapping answer options frustrate the respondent and make interpretation difficult at best.
 Also, the questions should always be precise.